Kometa-Team/Kometa/docs/home/guides/local.md

   python3 --version
   ```

-  If this doesn't return `3.9.[something]`, you'll need to get Python 3.9 installed.
+  If this doesn't return `3.7.[something]` or higher, you'll need to get Python 3 installed.
 Describing this for any arbitrary linux is out of scope here, but if you're using Ubuntu, [this](https://techviewleo.com/how-to-install-python-on-ubuntu-linux/) might be useful.
 </details>

 <details>